lohe987/ECE366SamplePrograms/sample_ISA_package/README.md

 ```
 i_mem_2.txt
 ```
 The program PERFECT_MATCHING.
-Another example of how this ISA would work
+Another example of how this ISA would work.
 <br />

 ```
 Simulator.py
 ```